-Theodolites have been often been used poorly and without reference marks, as well as proper records and warning systems.
+Theodolites have been used poorly, without reference marks, as well as proper records and warning systems.

-- As a result erroneous readings have caused false alarms to be sounded. - This is, obviously, an intolerable condition that can undermine the creditability of a monitoring system - The most common cause of false readings is inadvertent moving of the tripod. - One needs to establish effective barrier systems around Theodolite monitoring stations. - Previously established, back sights reference points can minimize these problems. - At earthquake caused incidents, one must also plan for Aftershocks by setting up the instrument and the reference points properly
+- As a result erroneous readings have caused false alarms to be sounded. - The most common cause of false readings is inadvertent moving of the tripod. - It is much easier to eliminate these errors with a Total Station, the operator establishes a repeatable grid that is easily re-established if the instrument is moved, however: - One needs to establish effective barrier systems around monitoring stations. - Back sights and reference points should be established during setup. - At earthquake caused incidents, one must also plan for Aftershocks by setting up the instrument and the reference points properly